GregHilston/toolbox/nixos/README.md

 # NixOS

+## Shell

+We have a preconfigured shell available, with all the required tooling.
+Simply run `$ nix-shell` and you have everything set up.
+THis is powered by our `shell.nix` file.

 ## Just

 I use [just](https://github.com/casey/just) to help make commands more easily runnable.
 To install it, see [this documentation](https://github.com/casey/just?tab=readme-ov-file#packages).

 ## How To Deploy

+TODO update once we have finished our `justfile`

 1. On development machine `$ cd nixos`
 2. On development machine: `$ scp -r * ghilston@192.168.1.99:/home/ghilston/Git/toolbox/nixos/` or `$ scp -r * nixos:/home/ghilston/Git/toolbox/nixos/`